 While its volumetric weight is less than its actual weight, carriers will charge the greater of the two, returning a rate based on dead weight.

 Low-Density Packages: If you regularly ship low-density items, you may be surprised by how much dimensional rating is actually costing you, even though it might seem like they’d ship at a lower cost.
-To make up for lost space on low-density items, carriers need to charge appropriately to remain profitable.
+To compensate for lost space on low-density items, carriers must charge appropriately to remain profitable.
 They use dimensional weight to account for the space taken up by large items, which could potentially be used to carry heavier, more cost-efficient shipments.

 Example: A commercial foam retailer needs to ship three XL bags of bean bag filling to a customer.
 The bags go in a box that measures 24 x 24 x 24 and weighs 5 lbs.